SmithsonianWorkshops/Targeted_Enrichment/phyluce.md

         --output uce-search-results
         ```
 * The directory ```uce-search-results``` is created with the results.
+    * *If you need to resubmit this command, delete this directory first or you'll receive an error message in your log file.*
 * Look at the log file to see how many unique and duplicate matches and how many loci were removed for each taxon.
 * Here is an example output:

 ```
 alligator_mississippiensis:
-    4315 (40.76%) uniques of 10587 contigs
+    4071 (65.45%) uniques of 6220 contigs
     0 dupe probe matches
-    230 UCE loci removed for matching multiple contigs 40 contigs removed for matching multiple UCE loci
+    227 UCE loci removed for matching multiple contigs 21 contigs removed for matching multiple UCE loci
 ```
-* To reduce the likelihood of paralogous loci being included, Phyluce removes any loci where there is more than contig that matches.
+* To reduce the likelihood of paralogous loci being included, Phyluce removes any loci for a sample where there is more than contig that matches.

 ###7.
 Extracting UCE loci
 Now that we have located UCE loci, we need to determine which taxa we want in our analysis, create a list of those taxa, and also a list of which UCE loci we enriched in each taxon (the “data matrix configuration file”).
 We will then use this list to extract FASTA data for each taxon for each UCE locus.